tierneytim/btAudio/README.md

 ```
 <a name="i"></a>
 ## Not so simple audio
 What if [you hate classes](https://medium.com/better-programming/object-oriented-programming-the-trillion-dollar-disaster-92a4b666c7c7 ) and don't want to use my code but still want Bluetooth audio.
 Well this section covers just how to do that with the [underTheHood](examples/underTheHood/underTheHood.ino) example.
 It uses the minimum amount of ESP32 code to get audio output on I2S.
 I ain't gonna explain this.
-The reason I wrote the library is so that I wouln't have to eplain low level ESP32 code.
-However, for developers it may be easier to work with the raw ESP32 code as you can see the key parts super easily.
-For an end user I think a class based approach that hides these details is the way to go.
-Whatever your thoughts, I think the debate between class based object-oriented programming and more functional programming is an interesting one.
+The reason I wrote the library is so that I wouldn't have to explain low level ESP32 code.
+However, for developers it may be easier to work with the raw ESP32 code as you can see the all the moving parts and dependencies more easily.
+However, for an end user(not a developer) I think a class based approach that hides these details is the way to go.
+Whatever your thoughts, I think I'm unlikely to shift from the object-oriented programming to more functional programming for this library.

 On a technical note this code adapts the [ESP-IDF A2DP Sink](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/classic_bt/a2dp_sink/main/main.c
 ) example but uses the [arduino-esp32 library](https://github.com/espressif/arduino-esp32) .
 There are very subtle differences between these libraries.
 So this example will only work with the arduino library, not the ESP-IDF library.
 You'll need to use the much more complicated [ESP-IDF example](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/classic_bt/a2dp_sink/main/main.c